vgentile98/predict_text_difficulty/README.md

   <em>Models Performance Comparison</em>
 </p>

-From our report table, models can be categorized by their performance:
+From this table, models can be categorized by their performance:
 - **Best Model**: The Neural Network model outperforms all other models in terms of precision, recall, F1-score, and accuracy.
 This indicates that it is the most effective model for this classification task.

 - **Poor Performers**: KNN and Decision Tree show the poorest performance, struggling to classify the text difficulty accurately.